-12.4.3 AHUS within the Floodplain with a Single Owner (WF/SO)
+12.5.3 AHUS within the Floodplain with a Single Owner (WF/SO)

-An AHUS owned by a single ownership entity located within the 100-year floodplain may qualify for a repair or relocation award.
-Eligible applicants residing in an eligible housing unit in an AHUS within the 100-year floodplain or other high-risk areas, that are substantially damaged; require substantial improvement; or the site conditions may pose a risk to the safety of the household, will not be reconstructed in place; rather, they will be offered relocation.
-Any tenants residing in the AHUS may be eligible for URA assistance, as applicable28.
+An AHUS owned by a single ownership entity located within the 100-year floodplain may qualify for a repair, relocation, or elevated construction award.
+Eligible applicants residing in an eligible housing unit in an AHUS within the 100-year floodplain or other highrisk areas, that are substantially damaged; require substantial improvement; or the site conditions may pose a risk to the safety of the household, will not be reconstructed in place; rather, they will may be offered the option of a relocation or elevated reconstruction award.
+Any tenants residing in the AHUS may be eligible for URA assistance, as applicable.32